pmret/papermario/README.md

 ```
 > 💡 Solution

-Run `git checkout checksum.sha1` and retry building.
-Windows messwes with line endings, causing some of our tools to break.
+> Run `git checkout checksum.sha1` and retry building.
+Windows has different line endings than Linux, causing some of our tools to break.